1964 Kilkenny Senior Hurling Championship

-The 1964 Kilkenny Senior Hurling Championship was the 70th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board.
-The championship began on 3 May 1964 and ended on 1 November 1964.
+The 1964 Kilkenny Senior Hurling Championship was the 70th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board in 1887.
+The championship ran from 3 May to 1 November 1964.

 St. Lachtain's were the defending champions, however, they were beaten by Bennettsbridge in the second round.
-Rower-Inistioge were promoted to the championship.

-On 1 November 1964, Bennettsbridge won the championship after a 4–09 to 1–04 defeat of Glenmore in the final at Nowlan Park.
-It was their ninth championship title overall and their first title in two championship seasons.
+The final was played on 1 November 1964 at Nowlan Park in Kilkenny, between Bennettsbridge and Glenmore, in what was their second meeting in the final overall.
+Bennettsbridge won the match by 4–09 to 1–04 to claim their ninth championship title overall and a first title in two years.